metaperl/pure-python-web-development/jupyterbook/class-a.md

-# Class A Frameworks: fully-featured, rock-solid, industrial-grade frameworks
+# Class A Frameworks

-Class A: Industrial Strength Rock-solid Products
-In this section, we list products that are solving real-world problems and are ready for production deployment… just download, install and follow the instructions to whip out a solution to your issue PRONTO, because hundreds of other have already done the same.
+Class A: Fully-featured, Industrial Strength Rock-solid Products In this section, we list products that are solving real-world problems and are ready for production deployment… just download, install and follow the instructions to whip out a solution to your issue PRONTO, because hundreds of other have already done the same.

 ## NiceGUI